When is the Cheapest Time to Fly to Stuttgart?

 Don't Forget Before you Fly

-British citizens don’t need a visa to enter Germany.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency is the euro; it’s worth exchanging some money in advance of your Stuttgart flights to save time when you arrive in Germany, although there are currency exchange services and cash points available at the airport terminal.
 You can also book a taxi or transfer to your accommodation online in advance of your arrival.